 - The biodiversity value of any biodiversity credits purchased for the development.

 A Biodiversity Metric is how biodiversity value, and any gains, will be measured.
-Natural England’s Metric 2.0 is currently in Beta testing phase and is due to be published in Winter 2020.
+Natural England’s Metric 3.0 is now the standard calculator used to assess BNG.

 A Biodiversity Gain Plan will need to be approved by the Local Planning Authority.
 Importantly, a Biodiversity Gain Plan will need to include information on how steps will be taken to minimise the adverse effect of the development on the biodiversity of the onsite habitat and any other habitat.
 This requirement reinforces the need for good design and adoption of the Mitigation Hierarchy – Avoid, Minimise, Restore/Compensate.